vnsny-bia/VisitContactTrace/README.md

 * explore how infectious disease can spread within a visit-based service delivery model if appropriate precautions are not in place;

-* conduct visit-based contact tracing of the primary, secondary, and tertiary contacts of any patient or visit staff member whose disease status is available to you.
+* discover the contacts of any patient or visit staff member whose disease status is available to you so that you can notify those contacts about their potential exposures.

 Important disclaimer: this application **does not suggest causality** or **confirm disease transmission routes**.
 Rather, it provides a means to explore how infectious disease may spread exponentially among patients and visit staff if precautions are not put into place in a visit-based service delivery model such as a community-based healthcare setting.